paws-r/paws/docs/credentials.md

                 access_key_id = "your AWS access key",
                 secret_access_key = "your AWS secret key",
                 session_token = "your session token",
                 expiration = as.POSIXct("2001-02-03 04:05:06")
             )
         )
     )
 )
 ```

-`expiration` must be a POSIXct timestamp or comparable to one.
+`expiration` must be a `POSIXct` date-time or able to be compared with them.

 ---

-## Get credentials from an EC2 or container IAM role
+## Get credentials from an EC2 instance or container role

 If you are running R on an EC2 instance with an attached IAM role, or in a
 container on AWS with an attached container IAM role, Paws will automatically